Uttar Falguni: Reception

-This is the fourth film produced by Uttam Kumar but for the first time he not acted in his home production he gave the chance to Bikash Roy for the story conditions and audiences perspective.
-The film became blockbuster hit at the box office and ran for 105 days in theater.
+This is the fourth film produced by Uttam Kumar but for the first time he did not act in his home production.
+He gave the opportunity to Bikash Roy as he felt that the story and audience perspective favoured Bikash Roy for the role.
+The film became a blockbuster hit at the box office and ran for 105 days in theatres.